Wedding Trip

 https://www.thesmoothescape.com/visit-the-amazon-rainforest-in-brazil/

-Transfer to Alter do Chão, a bohemian town on a beach on the river, from where there are
+Transfer to Alter do Chao, a bohemian town at a beach on the river, from which there are options for day trips.

 A similar itinerary!